cloudflare/cloudflare-docs/content/ai-gateway/get-started/creating-gateway.md

 # Creating your first AI Gateway

-In this guide, you will learn how to create your first AI Gateway.
+In this guide, you will learn how to create a AI Gateway.
 You can create multiple gateways to control different applications.

 ## Prerequisites